syncfusion-content/wpf-docs/wpf/SfRating/Appearance-and-Styling.md

-> Note: The above properties are available in RatingItem.
+N> The above properties are available in RatingItem.
 To set this property, use the ItemContainerStyle property of Rating.